Vytautas Miškinis

 Vytautas Miškinis (born 5 June 1954) is a Lithuanian composer, choral conductor and academic teacher.
-He is artistic director of Ąžuoliukas, a boys' and youth choir and music school, and of other ensembles, performing internationally.
-He has taught choral conducting at the Lithuanian Academy of Music and Theatre from 1985.
-His groups have won prizes at international competitions, where he also served as member of the jury.
-His compositions are part of international standard choral repertoire.
+He is the artistic director of Ąžuoliukas, a boys' and youth choir and music school, and of other ensembles, performing internationally.
+He has taught choral conducting at the Lithuanian Academy of Music and Theatre since 1985.
+His groups have won prizes at international competitions, where he also served as a member of the jury.
+His compositions are part of the international standard choral repertoire.

 Life

 Miškinis was born in Vilnius, then Lithuanian SSR, Soviet Union, in a musical family.
 He began his musical career with the Vilnius Teacher House Boys Choir (now Ąžuoliukas), at the age of seven.
 He studied at the Vilnius Conservatory from age 17, and became choral director of the junior choir there.
 He graduated in 1976, in the class of Hermanas Perelšteinas.